gpdm/tinycore-targetdisplaymode/README.md

  * Press OPTION (ALT) key during power on.
 You should get several icons, one showing up as "EFI Boot".
    Select this one to boot.

- * You'll now enter GRUB boot menu.
+ * You'll be presented with the GRUB boot menu.

- * Choose "Detect all boot options" and hit ENTER
+ * Choose "Detect and show boot methods" option and hit ENTER.

  * After a few moments, you should get new options on display.
-Navigate to "Tiny Core Linux" and press ENTER.
+Navigate to "Tiny Core Linux" option and press ENTER.

  * It should take a few seconds to boot up.
 Be patient and don't panic when it stalls for 10 seconds.
    That's because the system waits for the USB to settle.